Kobe Bryant crash scene photos were shared during awards ceremony cocktail hour, witness testifies

 On Thursday afternoon, Vanessa Bryant walked out of court during testimony that described photos taken at the scene of the crash.
 She became emotional when Victor Gutierrez, a bartender, was asked if he had seen the body of her daughter, Gianna Bryant, in the images.
 Gutierrez had been describing what he saw in the photos shown by a Los Angeles County Sheriff's deputy at a bar on a prior date.

-Bryant cried, stood up and her attorney asked the presiding judge permission for Bryant to leave the courtroom.
+Vanessa Bryant cried, stood up and her attorney asked the presiding judge permission for her to leave the courtroom.

 Bryant did not return for the remainder of Gutierrez's testimony, which continued with a series of surveillance clips from the bar he was working at on January 28, 2020 -- two days after the crash and a month before the awards ceremony.
 Gutierrez described wincing at the photos and then admitted to telling the condition of the victims' bodies to five sets of people.